Final Fantasy VIII: Visual design

 To maintain a foreign atmosphere, the characters of the game were designed to have predominantly European appearances.
 The first Final Fantasy VIII character created was Squall.
 Desiring to add a unique angle to Squall's appearance and emphasize his role as the central character, Nomura gave him a scar across his brow and the bridge of his nose.
 As there was not yet a detailed history conceived for the character, Nomura left the explanation for Squall's scar to scenario writer Kazushige Nojima.
-Squall was given a gunblade, a fictional revolver–sword hybrid that functions primarily as a sword, with an added damaging vibration feature activated by use of its gun mechanism, similar to a vibroblade.
+Squall was given a gunblade, a fictional revolver–sword hybrid that functions primarily as a sword, with an added damaging vibration feature activated by use of its gun mechanism.
 His character design was complemented by a fur lining along the collar of his jacket, incorporated by Nomura as a challenge for the game's full motion video designers.
 Additionally, some designs Nomura had previously drawn, but had not yet used in a Final Fantasy game, were incorporated into Final Fantasy VIII.
 These were the designs of Edea, Fujin and Raijin.
 The latter two had originally been designed for use in Final Fantasy VII, but with the inclusion of the Turks characters in that game, it was felt that Fujin and Raijin were unnecessary.
 Nomura had designed Edea before the development of VII, based on the style of Yoshitaka Amano.
 For the Guardian Forces, Nomura felt they should be unique beings, without clothes or other human-like concepts.
 This was problematic, as he did not want them to "become the actual monsters", so he took great care in their design.
 Leviathan was the first GF, created as a test and included in a game demo.
 After it received a positive reaction from players, Nomura decided to create the remaining sequences in a similar fashion.